dwbango/Data_Science_Misc/insurance-demo/README.md

 ⸻

 Next Steps
-	•	Export model_results and feature_importances to CSV for web reporting.
+	•	Export model_results and feature importances to CSV for web reporting.
 	•	Build and style the Power BI report in the Power BI Service.

-Future Works
+Future Work
-	•	Set up an on-premises gateway for live SQL connectivity.
+	•	Set up an on-premises Power BI Gateway for live SQL connectivity.
+	•	Implement a simple REST API (Flask/FastAPI) to allow staff to input member profiles and retrieve high-cost probabilities.
+	•	Monitor model drift and retrain periodically based on new data.